maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ### As a whole...

 Protests seem to be most effective when they don't hinder daily activities (causing traffic, blocking entrances, etc.).
+Violence or unnecessarily brutal actions can also negatively impact a movement, even if that violence was only caused by one person.